12 Warning Signs That Your Roof Needs to be Replaced

 Asphalt shingles are essentially a layer of tar coated with granules of rock that protect the surface.
 As a roof wears, the granules can come off the surface, weakening the shingle.
 Dark spots on the shingles may indicate that granules have worn away.

 Large amounts of granules in the gutter or downspouts may indicate that the roof is wearing prematurely.[3]
-If the shingles are missing granules, it may soon need to be replaced.
+If the shingles are missing granules, they may soon need to be replaced.

 shingles with major dark spots from missing granules